Julius Excluded from Heaven: Editions

 Ulrich von Hutten is described as one of the main promoters of Erasmus authorship and also to be responsible for the print of its first edition in 1517.
 According to Helmut Claus, Peter Schöffer the Youngers printshop was the location of its print, but Schöffer omitted both his name and the printshops location.

 Literary precedents

 Classical precedents include Seneca's satire Apocolocyntosis and Roman Emperor Julian's satire The Caesars, both of which involve Roman gods vetting emperors who wish to enter or join the pantheon.
-Erasmus had referred to the Seneca piece before the death of Julius and included it into his collected works of Senenca edition: Oxford University had three manuscripts of the Seneca at the time.
+Erasmus had referred to the Seneca piece before the death of Julius and included it into his collected works of Seneca edition: Oxford University had three manuscripts of the Seneca at the time.